Skip to main content

 libraryDependencies += "io.circe" %% "circe-core" % "0.14.10"

-When you are running a JAR within a job, you must use the Spark session that is provided by Databricks for the job.
+When running a JAR in a job, you must use the Spark session provided by Databricks.
 The following code shows how to access the session from your code:

 SparkSession spark = SparkSession.builder().getOrCreate();

-If you want to have code that reliably runs at the end of your job, for example, to cleanup temporary files that were created during the job, use a try-finally block.
-Do not use a shutdown hook, as these do not run reliably in jobs.
+If you want code that reliably runs at the end of your job, for example, to clean up temporary files, use a try-finally block.
+Don't use a shutdown hook, because these don't run reliably in jobs.

 Consider a JAR that consists of two parts: